Focused digital cohort selection from social media using the metric backbone of biomedical knowledge graphs: Introduction

 \section{Introduction}

-Social media has gained significant attention as a resource for building large \textit{digital cohorts} for health research \cite{correia2016monitoring,correia2020mining,wood2022small, gu_distilling_2023}.
+Social media has gained significant attention in health research as a resource for building large \textit{digital cohorts}: an observed group of online users who engage with or post about specific health-related content \cite{correia2016monitoring,correia2020mining,wood2022small, gu_distilling_2023}.
 Digital cohorts can supplement clinical trials and they provide several benefits.
-First, they can capture information about patient-centered outcomes such as quality of life, satisfaction with treatment, and adherence to medication regimens.
-Second, they can be built from a more extensive population than clinical cohorts, which often have strict eligibility criteria that may exclude certain groups such as patients with rare diseases or pregnant women.
-Third, digital cohorts can be constructed more expeditiously and less expensively than clinical cohorts because participant recruitment, medical testing, and longitudinal data collection plans are not required.
-Finally, monitoring medication and intervention-related adverse events in a digital cohort presents an opportunity to detect safety concerns at an earlier stage than in conventional pharmacovigilance techniques, which rely on reports from healthcare professionals.
+First, they can capture information about patient-centered outcomes such as quality of life, satisfaction with treatment, and adherence to medication regimens \cite{correia2025myaura}.
+Second, they can be built from a more extensive population than clinical cohorts, which often have strict eligibility criteria that may exclude certain groups, such as children, patients with rare diseases or pregnant women \cite{wood2022small,meng2017social}.
+Third, digital cohorts can be constructed more expeditiously and less expensively than clinical cohorts because participant recruitment, medical testing, and longitudinal data collection plans are not required \cite{wood2017human}.
+Finally, monitoring medication and intervention-related adverse events in a digital cohort presents an opportunity to detect safety concerns, including misinformation and disinformation, at an earlier stage than with conventional pharmacovigilance techniques, which rely on reports from healthcare professionals \cite{correia2016monitoring,correia2019prediction,wang2020detecting}.
+These and other benefits of studying digital cohorts from social media data have been widely reported in the biomedical informatics literature \cite{correia2020mining,amir2019mental}.